WICG/attribution-reporting-api/README.md

 a checkout flow involving: page visit, add to cart, signup, purchase would prevent the purchase trigger from being reported.

-To address this, the `priority` query param in the trigger redirect can be used to prioritize the purchase trigger, over the page visit trigger.
+To address this, the `priority` query param in the trigger redirect can be used to prioritize the purchase trigger over less important triggers like the page visit trigger.

 Note that triggering attribution for the same source multiple times does not refresh the reporting windows (see [Sending Scheduled Reports](#sending-scheduled-reports)).